University of Nottingham: Students' Union

 The University of Nottingham Students' Union is heavily involved with providing student activities at the university and has more than 190 student societies affiliated to it.
 A further 76 clubs are affiliated to the Students' Union's Sports Committee.
-Nottingham participates yearly in the Varsity Series, a number of sporting events between the students and staff of the university and traditional rivals Nottingham Trent University.
+Nottingham participates yearly in the Varsity Series, a number of sporting events between the students and staff of the university and traditional rivals Loughborough University and Nottingham Trent University.

 The student newspaper Impact is published regularly during term time.
 The Students' Union radio station is University Radio Nottingham.
 A range of student theatre takes place at The New Theatre.
 The Students' Union also operates a student-run professional sound and lighting company, TEC PA & Lighting, who provide services for many events such as graduation, balls, and many other events, both within the university and to external clients.

 The Students' Union also organises a number of activities and events involving students and staff with the local community.
 The Student Volunteer Centre sees more than 4500 students each year volunteering in local schools and community organisations, as well as a range of other projects throughout the city of Nottingham.
 The Union has the largest student-run RAG organisation outside of the US, "Karnival" (abbreviated to "Karni"), which raised £1.61 million in 2012.
 The Students' Union also runs an international volunteering project, InterVol, which sends student volunteers to work in rural African communities.

-Karnival also ran "RAG raids" a format of charity fundraising in other cities, which proved to be one of the most profitable charity sources for the university with notably a single RAG raid in 2014 raising £66,552.72 for the Poppy Appeal.
+Karnival also ran "RAG raids", a format of charity fundraising in other cities, which proved to be one of the most profitable charity sources for the university with notably a single RAG raid in 2014 raising £66,552.72 for the Poppy Appeal.
 However, in April 2017 the raids were controversially banned by the students' union over the fears for the safety on students.